fostiropoulos/ablator/docs/source/index.rst

                                     </div>
                                     <div class="card-texts">
                                        <p>
-                                          To get started with Ablator quickly, try it out in the demo codes below, where a simple
+                                          To get started with ABLATOR quickly, try it out in the demo codes below, where a simple
                                           CNN will be
-                                          trained and evaluated with Ablator.
+                                          trained and evaluated with ABLATOR.
                                        </p>
                                     </div>
                               </div>